CarsonSSk/SmartClassAI/README.md

 - Collecting suitable training data
 - Cleaning and labeling the dataset
 - Visualizing the dataset to improve the cleaning methods and diagnose any issues with the dataset

+### PART 2: Deep Learning Model Development and Evaluation

+In this part, we focus on:

+- Creating an AI capable of analyzing facial images for classification using PyTorch
+- Design and train this Convolutional Neural Network on the classes as outlined in Part I
+- Generate a thorough evaluation of our model

 ## Table of Contents